 Jolene joined Dashe & Thomson in 2007.
 She currently serves as Vice President of Learning Solutions and Operations after working with the company for over 12 years as a contract Senior Consultant and Project Lead.
 During her years with Dashe & Thomson, Jolene has led enterprise-wide training and change management projects for major companies including RBC Wealth Management, McGraw Hill, Mayo Clinic, Macy's, and Hormel Foods.

-Daphne is a nationally known expert and consultant in medical device labeling and technical communications.
+Daphne is a retired expert and consultant in medical device labeling and technical communications.
 She has over 30 years of management experience, including 18 years at Medtronic and 6 at Fisher-Rosemount Control.
 While at Medtronic, she piloted electronic manuals for the medical device industry and led development of an early global content management system.
 She has also worked in high tech office automation, insurance, corporation communications, publishing, and academia.
 Daphne taught technical writing at the University of Minnesota while she was a graduate student.
-She co-founded and sponsored the organization which has now become the Technical Communication Advisory Board, is a long-term advisory board member for the Center for Information Development Management (CIDM), and is a long-term mentor for Menttium.
+She co-founded and sponsored the organization which has now become the Technical Communication Advisory Board, is a member emeritus of the advisory board for the Center for Information Development Management (CIDM), and is a long-term mentor for Menttium.

 Jim is Senior Director of Connected Care in the Restorative Therapies Group at Medtronic, where he leads a new digital health program for the business.
 Jim has been with Medtronic for over 25 years, applying his expertise in communication, medical technology, product innovation, market development, strategy, business analytics, and many other areas to drive growth and innovation for the company.
 Prior to his current role, he has worked at Medtronic as a technical writer/editor, field engineer, product marketing manager, and director of marketing & strategy.
 He holds a bachelor of electrical engineering (BEE) degree, a MS in scientific & technical communication, and an executive management program certificate from the University of Minnesota.